 Any potential prosecution which jumps through these evidential hoops is almost certain to stumble on the final obstacle of “public interest”.
 In fact, there are two distinct hurdles here: individual and collective.
 The former is psychological.
 Even if her accusation is provably untrue, policy encourages authorities to label a false accuser as probably sad, possibly mad but almost never bad.
 She is so emotionally damaged that any prosecution could destroy her, and the most enlightened action for the state to take is no action at all.
 The latter “public interest” hurdle centres on the belief, almost universally held among activists, that prosecuting false accusers will dissuade genuine victims of sexual crime from reporting.
 This assumption has determined prosecution guidelines – either written or unwritten – almost everywhere.

 The same reluctance to prosecute wrongful accusers prevails all over the world, though details vary.
-A retired detective from Virginia who had specialised in sexual crime told me that wrongful allegations are “common”.
-On those occasions when he sought to pursue criminal charges against false accusers, he often found the local prosecutor too concerned about politics to endorse his recommendation.
+Two retired detectives, one from Ireland and one from Virginia, have told me that wrongful sexual allegations are “common”, but the perpetrators are almost never prosecuted.
+On those occasions when the American detective sought to pursue criminal charges against false accusers, he often found the local prosecutor too concerned about politics to endorse his recommendation.
 In forty-seven states, including his own, district attorneys are elected, not appointed, and being seen to go after “vulnerable” women isn't a vote-winner.
 In retirement the detective even began to write a book that revealed the truth, but eventually abandoned it because he just wanted to put it all behind him.